AkshatSh/akshatsh.github.io/_posts/2018-09-25-background.markdown

 description: |
 ---

+* Currently, I am a machine learning engineer at Facebook Assistant working on Natural Language Understanding for Conversational Assistants.

-* I am currently a Graduate student at University of Washington interested in machine learning and natural language processing.
-Currently working with Prof. Jeffrey Heer at the Interactive Data Lab.
+* I recieved my Masters Degree from the University of Washington in 2019, my focus was in machine learning and natural language processing.
+I was working with Prof. Jeffrey Heer at the Interactive Data Lab.

 * I graduated Magna Cum Laude from the University of Washington in 2018 with a degree in Computer Science with a specialization in Data Science.